designatednerd/FlickrSearcher/0-For-Instructor/3-LabInstructions.markdown

 First, you need to figure out where the file is being stored.
 There’s a convenience method to do this on the `CoreDataStack` class called `databaseFileURL()`.

 You want to log this out somewhere it will definitely get hit.
-Since the `coordinator()` method uses the `databaseFileURL()` method, this is an ideal place to log out the file URL.
+Since the `CoreDataStack`’s `coordinator()` method uses the `databaseFileURL()` method, this is an ideal place to log out the file URL.

 Add the following line right above where you’re adding the persistent store to the persistent store coordinator:

 ```swift
 NSLog("Persistent store file path: \(url?.path)")
 ```

-This will log out the full file path on the simulator:
+Build and run the application, and this line will log out the full file path on the simulator:

 ![](lab_images/log_of_path.png)